Glossary

 More Details - General Nautical Terminology ClearanceThe distance between top of mast and bridge or bottom of keel and seabed.

-- General Nautical Terminology Cleat
+- General Nautical Terminology, Parts of a Boat Cleat

 More Details - Flag Semaphore, Signals & Communication Letter C (Flag Semaphore)